mongodb/specifications/source/transactions/tests/README.md

 3. Test that `PoolClearedError` has `TransientTransactionError` label.
 Since there is no simple way to trigger `PoolClearedError`, this test should be implemented in a way that suites each driver the best.

-## Options Used Inside Transaction Prose Tests.
+## Options Inside Transaction Prose Tests.

 These prose tests ensure drivers handle options inside a transaction where the unified tests do not suffice.
 Ensure these tests do not run against a standalone server.

 ### 1.0 Write concern not inherited from collection object inside transaction.